Alienware m15 full review

 Price and availability

-The m15 is available right now, with prices currently starting from £1,599/$1,379.
-That starting price gets you an i7 processor, 8GB of RAM, and a GTX 1060 graphics card, though storage varies by region - in the UK the base model comes with a 256GB SSD, while in the US it gets you a 1TB hybrid drive, with 8GB SSHD storage.
+The m15 is available right now, with prices currently starting from £1,399/$1,379.
+That starting price gets you an i5 processor, 8GB of RAM, and a GTX 1660 Ti graphics card, along with a 1TB hybrid drive, with 8GB SSHD storage.

-There’s plenty of scope for upgrades too, and fully kitted out the m15 can set you back as much as £2,770/$3,899 - again, with different options in the US and UK, which explains that big gap in max prices.
+There’s plenty of scope for upgrades too, and fully kitted out the m15 can set you back as much as £2,734/$3,879 - though the top spec models vary between the US and UK, which explains that big gap in max prices.
 That’s not counting any warranty, software, or peripheral add-ons either.